Atacamite Cu$_2$Cl(OH)$_3$ in High Magnetic Fields: Quantum Criticality and Dimensional Reduction of a Sawtooth-Chain Compound

 A pronounced flattening of the high-field magnetization $M(\mu_0H)$ is present also for the experimental geometry $\mathbf{H} \parallel c$ axis, verified using both pulsed and slowly sweeped external magnetic fields [Fig. \ref{fig:Fig1}(b)]~\cite{Skourski2011,SI}.
 Again, the flattening occurs at $M \sim M_\mathrm{sat}/2$.
 However, for $\mathbf{H} \parallel c$ axis, the magnetization flattens already at 21.9\,T [inset Fig. \ref{fig:Fig1}(b); critical field determined as the maximal drop of the field derivative of $M(\mu_0H)$].
 This leads to a much easier experimental accessibility of the high-field region, especially in static magnetic fields.

 By means of $^1$H nuclear magnetic resonance (NMR) spectroscopy in static as well as pulsed fields up to $41$\,T, we probe the local hyperfine interaction acting on the hydrogen nuclear moments.
 This provides microscopic insights into the magnetic order and its suppression in atacamite [Fig. \ref{fig:Fig1}(c)--(d)].
 According to the crystal symmetry, we expect two $^1$H lines in the paramagnetic state.
 At 2\,K, below $T_\mathrm{N}$, the ground-state NMR spectrum of atacamite reveals seven resonance frequencies ($f_\mathrm{res}$).
-Six resonances are attributed to the H(2) nuclear positions [c.f. inset Fig. \ref{fig:Fig1}(c)], while the local symmetry in atacamite prevents further line splitting of the H(1) line in the studied field geometry~\cite{SI}.
+Six resonances are attributed to the H(2) nuclear positions [inset Fig. \ref{fig:Fig1}(d)], while the local symmetry in atacamite prevents further line splitting of the H(1) line [blue hexagons in Fig. \ref{fig:Fig1}(c)] in the studied field geometry.

 Focusing on the H(2) lines, the corresponding internal fields, $B_\mathrm{int} = 2\pi/\gamma \times f_\mathrm{res} - \mu_0H$ ($\gamma / 2\pi = 42.5774$\,MHz/T), are pairwise symmetric to zero at low fields, indicating AFM order.
-We present the field dependence of the obtained internal fields as the mean shift of each line pair $\langle B_{\text{int}} \rangle$ [Fig. \ref{fig:Fig1}(c)], and the deviation from this mean value $\Delta B_\mathrm{int}$ [Fig. \ref{fig:Fig1}(d)].
-The latter represents the staggered magnetization in atacamite imprinted by the two magnetic sublattices.
-We find that \(\langle B_{\text{int}} \rangle\) scales with the magnetization across the entire field range for all pairs [blue dashed line in Fig. \ref{fig:Fig1}(c)], confirming the consistency of the $^1$H-NMR and magnetization data. $\Delta B_{\text{int}}$ changes only marginally with field below 16\,T. Above 8 T, the two inner pairs can not be resolved.
-As the field increases further, the NMR line splitting, and hence $\Delta B_\mathrm{int}$, decreases significantly until all lines merge above 20.3\,T, \textit{i.e.}, $\Delta B_\mathrm{int}=0$.
+We present in Fig. \ref{fig:Fig1}(c) the field dependence of the internal fields $B_\mathrm{int}$ obtained for all observed $^1$H resonances.
+Additionally, we plot the mean shift of each line pair, $\langle B_\mathrm{int} \rangle$, in Fig. \ref{fig:Fig1}(d).
+We find that $\langle B_\mathrm{int} \rangle$ scales with the magnetization across the entire field range for all pairs [blue dashed line in Fig. \ref{fig:Fig1}(d)], confirming the consistency of the $^1$H-NMR and magnetization data.
+The splitting of the symmetric NMR lines [Fig. \ref{fig:Fig1}(c)] changes only marginally with field below 16\,T. Above 8\,T, the two inner pairs cannot be resolved.
+As the field increases further, the NMR line splitting decreases significantly until all lines merge above 20.3\,T, indicating the vanishing of the staggered magnetization.
 Thus, the $^1$H-NMR results evidence that the flattening of the magnetization curve at $M \sim M_\mathrm{sat}/2$ coincides with the suppression of long-range AFM order.